whrc/hpc-cluster/README.md

 ## Troubleshooting

 - **Image creation fails:** The image creation script handles everything to build an image.
 While doing that, it connects via SSH to a temporary machine to install the dependencies.
 However, it may fail at that step if you don't have SSH configured on your machine through `gcloud`.
 If you experience this issue, you can manually run the Bash commands that are clearly separated in the `image-build.sh` file.
+- **Dependency script fails:** The dependency script may fail due to lack of permissions during image creation.
+If that's the case, SSH into the machine, login as root (`sudo su -`) and rerun the script.
+That would resolve the permission issue.